Whole Transcriptome Sequencing | Caris Life Sciences

 Variant Transcripts

-• MI Transcriptome RNA sequencing WILL pick up variant transcripts by looking at the spliced mRNA directly
+• Caris RNA sequencing picks up variant transcripts by looking at the spliced mRNA directly

-• RNA sequencing provides more relevant information when analyzing biological functions; MI Transcriptome will provide an estimate of gene expression levels to feed pathway analysis tools
+• RNA sequencing provides more relevant information when analyzing biological functions; Caris testing will provide an estimate of gene expression levels to feed pathway analysis tools

-Figure 2: Diagram showing advantages of MI Transcriptome over DNA Sequencing for fusion analysis
+Figure 2: Diagram showing advantages of RNA Sequencing over DNA Sequencing for fusion analysis

 Example: An ALK fusion may be found at the DNA level but it may not be expressed as RNA.
 Some fusion partners such as EML4 result in dramatic overexpression of ALK and increase in its kinase signaling.
 However, other fusion partners may not result in ALK overexpression and thus would not potentiate the oncogenic ALK kinase activity.
 Such cases are unlikely to derive significant benefit from targeted ALK therapy.